Clean A Burnt Microwave

 Clean Burnt Microwave

-microwaves are great for cooking food, but they can also be dangerous if not cleaned properly.
-Cleaning a burnt microwave is simple, but it requires some patience and know-how.
+Microwaves are brilliant for cooking meals, but they can also be risky if no longer wiped clean nicely.
+Cleaning a burnt microwave is easy, however it requires a few patience and expertise.
 Scrape off any burned remnants with a spoon or spatula.
-Be careful not to touch the electrical parts of the microwave.
-Pour a pot of boiling water into the microwave and turn it on high until hot.
-Allow it to cool slightly before using it to clean the magnetron or other electrical components.
-Wet a cloth with dishwashing soap and wring out until the cloth is saturated.
-Wring the cloth again before using it to clean all surfaces inside the microwave, including the door and interior surface of the glass panel.
+Be careful now not to touch the electric parts of the microwave.
+Pour a pot of boiling water into the microwave and flip it on excessive till warm.
+Allow it to cool slightly before using it to easy the magnetron or other electrical components.
+Wet a cloth with dishwashing cleaning soap and wring out till the cloth is saturated.
+Wring the cloth once more earlier than the usage of it to smooth all surfaces within the microwave, together with the door and indoors surface of the glass panel.

 2. Gather Materials